 Transition program from high school to college:

-Thames Academy – A residential post-graduate transition program for students with learning differences or students who would benefit from additional preparation to succeed in college, and is unique in the landscape of gap-year programs in being located on a college campus.
+Thames at Mitchell College is a college transition program for students with learning differences or students who would benefit from additional preparation to succeed in college, and is unique in the landscape of gap-year programs in being located on a college campus.
 Thames students can qualify to take two Mitchell College courses, connecting them directly with success on the college level.
 Not sure what’s right for you?
 Call or email an Admissions Counselor at 800-443-2811 or email@example.com to discuss what’s best, or visit and meet with specialists!
 We’d like to hear from you!

 The one-on-one academic support from the BLC has helped me to be an academic success at Mitchell College and graduate with honors.